pbadillatorrealba/pbadillatorrealba/Readme.md

 <br>

+- 💙 My main interests are Machine Learning, Natural Language Processing and Software Development.
+I also really enjoy teaching!
 - 🏫 I hold a master's degree in computer science from the [University of Chile ](https://www.dcc.uchile.cl/).
 - 👷 I have worked as a front-end developer as well as a data scientist before.
 - 🌟 I'm the main maintainer of [WEFE: The Word Embeddings Fairness Evaluation Framework](https://wefe.readthedocs.io/en/latest/), an open source library for measuring and mitigating bias in word embedding models.
 - 📹 I have been a part-time lecturer at the University of Chile.
-You can check out the classes at the [following youtube list](https://www.youtube.com/playlist?list=PLIaUi-1jO5b4PztTeatJFQO1QeQwGo3FS).
+Check out the videos at the following [youtube list](https://www.youtube.com/playlist?list=PLIaUi-1jO5b4PztTeatJFQO1QeQwGo3FS).
-- 🥕🚵🏔️ I really enjoy cooking and outdoor sports such as cycling or hiking.
+- 🥕 I really enjoy cooking and outdoor sports such as cycling or hiking.
-- 📸 I like photography, but I don't know much about it.
+- 📸 I also like photography, but I don't know much about it.

 <br>